-Suggest a resource, send a correction, or join the editors.
+Suggest a resource, or send a correction.

 Suggest a resource